-Also in the plaza are a variety of statues, fountains, museums, and another major cathedral.
+Aptly named for the basilica, the plaza is called Pilar Square.
+In addition to El Pilar, we found a variety of statues, fountains, museums, and another major cathedral.

-- The nine-day annual Fiesta del Pilar is one of the most celebrated festivals in Spain.
+- The annual nine-day Fiesta del Pilar is one of Spain’s most celebrated festivals.

 - The Basilica of Our Lady of the Pillar, La Seo Cathedral, and the Aljafería Palace (we didn’t visit here) are part of the Mudéjar Architecture of Aragon, a UNESCO World Heritage Site.

-- We toured through Spain for two weeks, driving the long way between two home-exchange houses in 2012 – the first in Catalunya, the second in Galicia.
-Our key travel stops in Spain were Saragossa, Madrid, Segovia, Toledo, Cordoba, Granada, and Vigo.
-In Portugal, we visited Evora, Sintra, Obidos, and Alcobaca.
+- We toured through Spain for two weeks, driving the long way between two home-exchange houses – the first in Catalunya, the second in Galicia.

 Have you been to Saragossa?